HAPPY, POSITIVE, AND MOTIVATED: WHY GOOD SLEEPERS ARE CONTENT IN THEIR CAREERS

 Pre-bed activities

 Respondents were asked what activities they commonly undertake before going to sleep.
 Some of the most popular appear to be affecting our ability to get to sleep.
 Almost half all respondents (49%) who said they watch Netflix or TV before bed are not getting the minimum recommended seven hours of sleep per night.
 More than one in five (22%) get five hours or less.
 Smartphones and tablets delivered a similar trend.
-48% of those who use them before bed are getting less than seven hours sleep a night, with almost a quarter (24%) getting five hours or less. women is woken up by smartphone ringing Why are TVs, tablets, and smartphones such a barrier when it comes to nodding off?
+48% of those who use them before bed are getting less than seven hours sleep a night, with almost a quarter (24%) getting five hours or less.
+Why are TVs, tablets, and smartphones such a barrier when it comes to nodding off?
 Here’s clinical sleep health expert Martin Reed to explain: “Using your phone or computer when in bed stimulates the mind, effectively acting as a signal to keep you awake.
 Not only that, but electronic devices with backlit displays emit blue light, and this can suppress the release of melatonin — an important sleep hormone that helps regulate our sleep/wake cycle.”

 Sleeping with partners